duvall3/rat-pac/user/README_collab.md

 ### Basic Invocation

 To use the viewer, simply load the macro and run it on the desired ROOT file.
 Remember that the macro (or a link to it) must be located in your `$ROOTSYS/macros` directory, or you will have to specify the full path to the macro file.
-To use it in its default configuration, simply type the following at the ROOT prompt:
+To invoke it in its default configuration, simply type the following at the ROOT prompt:

 ```cpp
 .L RATPACEventViewer.cxx